wking/ccon/README.md

 Each hook receives the container process's PID in the host [PID namespace][namespaces.7] on its [stdin][stdin.3].
 Its stdout and stderr are inherited from the host process.
-The hooks are executed in the listed order, and a nonzero exit code from any hook will cause the host process to abandon further hook execution, [`SIGKILL`][signal.7] the container process.
+The hooks are executed in the listed order, the host process waits until each hook exits before executing the next, and a nonzero exit code from any hook will cause the host process to abandon further hook execution, [`SIGKILL`][signal.7] the container process.
 The host process resumes the usual [lifecycle](#lifecycle) at “waits on child death”.

 #### Example